pereirarodrigo/eportfolio/pages/subjects/machine_learning.md

             The report incorporated the insights gained during the data analysis step, providing definitive answers to the questions that were posed by the group.
 There was also an emphasis on making the content in the report easy to understand and direct, as the idea of it was to make it resemble an actual report that company executives were expected to go through.
 As such, we had to prioritise providing concise and clear information.<br><br>

             Overall, the project allowed us to work as a team, tackling the task in a similar manner to professional environments.
 Time management, orsanisational skills, collaboration and dedication were key, allowing us to not only deliver a functioning solution but a well-documented one as well.
-For instance, we used the limitations imposed on us in the analytical report section to build a concise document that would be of significant value to AirBnb executives, highlighting data insights that could only be obtained through in-depth data analysis and modelling.</p><br><br>
+For instance, we used the limitations imposed on us in the analytical report section to build a concise document that would be of significant value to Airbnb executives, highlighting data insights that could only be obtained through in-depth data analysis and modelling.</p><br><br>

         <h2 id="reflective-piece1"><br>Mid-Module Reflective Piece</h2>